Home > Resources > How to move iPhone pictures to laptop

 With an intuitive and clearly sorted interface, it provides faster transfer speeds for batch transferring photos from the iPhone to the laptop and can convert photo formats to ensure compatibility with your computer system.
 It also comes with advanced functions for managing and editing photos, such as adding, deleting, renaming, creating photo albums, etc.

-1. Download and install iPhone Data Transfer on your laptop, then launch it and connect your iPhone to the laptop.
+1. Download and install the software on your laptop, then launch it and connect your iPhone.

-2. Go to the Photos tab on the left side, where all your iPhone videos and photos—including Camera Roll, Photo Library, and those from other apps—will be displayed and categorized for preview.
+2. Go to the Photos tab on the left side, where all your iPhone photos—including Live Photos, Places, Bursts, Downloads, and those from other apps—will be displayed and categorized for preview.

-3. Check the photos or albums you want to download to your laptop.
+3. Check the photos or albums you want to download onto your laptop.

-4. After selecting, click the computer icon [Export to PC] on the top taskbar and select a destination folder to download the iPhone photos to your laptop locally.
+4. After selecting, click the computer icon [Export to PC] on the top taskbar and select a destination folder to save photos to your laptop locally.

 1. Enable iCloud Photos on your iPhone.
-Navigate to Settings > [Your Name] > iCloud > Photos, then toggle on Sync this iPhone, and your photos will be uploaded to iCloud automatically.
+Navigate to Settings > [Your Name] > iCloud > Photos, then toggle on Sync this iPhone, wait for your photos to be uploaded to iCloud automatically.

-3. Run iCloud for Windows app and sign in with the same Apple ID as your iPhone.
+3. Sign in with the same Apple ID as your iPhone.

 4. Click the arrow icon next to iCloud Photos and switch the iCloud Photos option to On.